Embedding calculus and grope cobordism of knots: Gropes and punctured knots

 \subsubsection{Grope cobordisms}

-Grope cobordisms are particular embeddings of abstract gropes into a $3$-manifold $M$. \begin{defn} Let $K\in\Knots(M)$ and $\Gamma\in\Tree(S)$ for a finite nonempty set $S\subseteq\mathbb{N}$.
+We consider particular embeddings of abstract gropes into a $3$-manifold $M$ (here by an embedding we mean a homeomorphism onto the image).
+Recall from the beginning of Section~\ref{sec:punc-knot-model} that $\Knots(M)$ is the space of knots in $M$ and $J_0,J_1,\dots\subseteq I\coloneqq[0,1]$ are fixed subintervals. \begin{defn} Let $K\in\Knots(M)$ and $\Gamma\in\Tree(S)$ for a finite non-empty set $S$.
 A \textsf{(simple capped genus one) grope cobordism}\footnote{Non-simple, non-capped and higher genus gropes are also considered in the literature, but will not be needed in our discussion.
-However, grope forests defined below in Definition~\ref{def:forest} are related to higher genus grope cobordisms.} on~$K$ modelled on $\Gamma$ is is an embedding $\G\colon G_\Gamma\to M$ into the complement of $K$ except that: \begin{itemize} \item $\G(a_0) \subseteq K(J_0)$ and the orientations of these arcs agree; \item for each $i\in S$, the $i$-th cap intersects $K_{\widehat{0}}:=K(I\setminus J_0)$ transversely in exactly one point $p_i\in K_{\widehat{0}}$, which is the centre of the cap and which belongs to $K(J_i)\subseteq K_{\widehat{0}}$. \end{itemize} We see $\G$ as a cobordism between $K$ and the \textsf{output knot} $\partial^\perp\G:=K_{\widehat{0}} \cup \G(a_0^\perp)$, smoothened at the corners and oriented compatibly with the orientation of $K_{\widehat{0}}$.
-For examples see Figures~\ref{fig:grope-deg-1},~\ref{fig:grope-deg-2} and~\ref{fig:g-g-grope-deg-2}. \end{defn} \begin{remm} Note that the arc $\G(a_0^\perp)$ is oriented oppositely in $\partial^\perp\G$ than as a subset of $\G$, as usual for oriented cobordisms.
-The crucial observation is that $\G(a_0^\perp)$ is an `embedded commutator' of the curves $\G(\beta_1)$ and $\G(\beta_2)$, as for the Borromean link, see Figure~\ref{fig:grope-deg-2} and \cite{Teichner-survey,Teichner-what-is}. \end{remm}
+However, grope forests defined below in Definition~\ref{def:forest} are related to higher genus grope cobordisms.} on~$K$ modelled on $\Gamma$ is an embedding $\G\colon G_\Gamma\to M$ into the complement of $K$ except that: \begin{itemize} \item $\G(a_0) \subseteq K(J_0)$ and the orientations of these arcs agree; \item for each $i\in S$, the $i$-th cap of $\G(G_\Gamma)$ intersects $K_{\wh{0}}\coloneqq K(I\sm J_0)$ transversely in exactly one point $p_i\in K_{\wh{0}}$, which is the centre of the cap and which belongs to $K(J_i)\subseteq K_{\wh{0}}$. \end{itemize} We see $\G$ as a cobordism between $K$ and the \textsf{output knot} $\partial^\perp\G\coloneqq (K\sm\G(a_0)) \cup \G(a_0^\perp)$, smoothened at the corners and oriented compatibly with the orientation of $K$. \end{defn} In Figures~\ref{fig:grope-deg-1},~\ref{fig:grope-deg-2} and~\ref{fig:deg-2-grope-decorated} are depicted several examples of grope cobordisms of degree $1$ and $2$. \begin{remm} Note that the arc $\G(a_0^\perp)$ is oriented oppositely in $\partial^\perp\G$ than as a subset of $\G$, as usual for oriented cobordisms.
+The crucial observation is that $\G(a_0^\perp)$ is an `embedded commutator' of the curves $\G(\beta_1)$ and $\G(\beta_2)$, as for the Borromean link, see Figure~\ref{fig:grope-deg-2} and~\cite{Teichner-survey,Teichner-what-is}. \end{remm}